terales/blackbird-docs/src/content/docs/apps/Utilities.mdx

 - **Redefine CSV columns** Rearrange the columns of a CSV file according to the specified order.
 0 being the first column.
 A value of [1, 1, 2] would indicate that there are 3 columns in the new CSV file.
 The first two columns would have the value of the original column 1, the third column would have original column 2.
 - **Apply regex to CSV column** Apply a regex pattern to a specified column in the CSV file.
 - **Apply regex to CSV row** Apply a regex pattern to a specified row in the CSV file.
+- **Add CSV row** Add a new row at the specified row index to the CSV file

 ### Texts